Hello! Would you like to talk about A Boy Called Preacher?

-The most common question I am asked by teachers is,
+The most common question I am asked by

 “How can I help my students comprehend text?”
 This question is usually followed by, “They can read, they just don’t comprehend what they read.”
 Comprehension is the ultimate goal, isn’t it?
 If our students are missing the mark, we need to adjust our instruction to get the results we want to see.